Braless Sofia Vergara Bares Major Cleavage, Cuddles Up To Hubbie Joe Manganiello In Sexy New Pic

 The actress flaunted her ample décolletage in a plunging floral-patterned dress.
 To better showcase her busty assets, Sofia went braless underneath her daring attire, exposing a generous amount of cleavage.

-In her latest Instagram update, the gorgeous actress shared the spotlight with her hubbie, as the couple cuddled up in the crisp night air for a sexy snap on the terrace.
+In her latest Instagram update, the gorgeous actress shared the spotlight with her husband, as the couple cuddled up in the crisp night air for a sexy snap on the terrace.
 The two lovebirds were all smiles and seemed to be having the time of their lives.

 Sofia looked ravishing in her stylish dress, a low-cut number in a beautiful orange color.
 Boasting a vivid floral pattern in eye-popping violet, purple, and green hues, the dress clung to every curve in sight, highlighting Sofia’s taut waistline and hourglass frame.